What is Stereo Imaging?

 Hardcore audiophiles aren’t the only ones who can appreciate precise stereo imaging since home theater audio also benefits.
 Hearing action pan across the front stage or sound effects coming from specific points in space draws a viewer into what’s onscreen in a truly unique and thrilling way, much more so than a soundbar or TV speakers.

-Many loudspeakers, especially Bluetooth and powered wireless speakers, use a single (mono) cabinet with a virtual approach to stereo imaging that relies on DSP adjustments to “fool” the brain into thinking stereo sound is coming from a single speaker.
+Many loudspeakers, especially Bluetooth and powered wireless pro speakers, use a single (mono) cabinet with a virtual approach to stereo imaging that relies on DSP adjustments to “fool” the brain into thinking stereo sound is coming from a single speaker.
 This approach is useful when lifestyle factors are a priority but not for optimal sound quality and creating the experiences described above since it’s impossible to create a true stereo image from a single speaker.

 All SVS loudspeakers deliver pinpoint accurate frequency response and the ability to convey a precise stereo image with all kinds of audio content.
-Prime Wireless Speaker System is one of the first powered wireless smart speakers to provide all the acoustic benefits of true stereo imaging because it actually consists of two speakers with robust drivers and an active digital crossover that optimizes power delivery for bold and explosive sound with unerring accuracy, all of which are critically important to rendering a convincing stereo image.
+Prime Wireless Pro Powered Speaker Pair is one of the first powered wireless smart speakers to provide all the acoustic benefits of true stereo imaging because it actually consists of two speakers with robust drivers and an active digital crossover that optimizes power delivery for bold and explosive sound with unerring accuracy, all of which are critically important to rendering a convincing stereo image.

 Ready for a more convincing and immersive audio experience through the magic of stereo imaging?
 Browse all award-winning SVS speakers below.